 Ice Cream Set

 We ADORE our ice cream scoop set.
-Everyone that walks through our door is handed a menu and an ice cream.
+Everyone who walks through our door is handed a menu and an ice cream.
 This set makes the perfect ice breaker for children to begin conversations with new family and friends.

 We’ve had this toolkit for years, and just when I think the boys have finished playing, and it comes back out!
 It is another toy we purchased in our toddler years and continue to use five years later.